skilldrick/easyforth/index.markdown

 ### `rot`

 Finally, `rot` "rotates" the top _three_ elements of the stack.
-The third element from the top of the stack gets moved to the top of the stack, push the other two elements down.
+The third element from the top of the stack gets moved to the top of the stack, pushing the other two elements down.

     1 2 3 rot